Praveenkollipara/Sales-Analysis-Project/README.md

 ### Regional & Product Category Analysis
 - Identified top-performing regions and best-selling product categories.
 ### Time-Based Trends
-- Examined monthly and yearly sales trends using line and bar charts
+- Examined monthly and yearly sales trends using line and bar charts.
+### Customer Segmentation
+- Recognized high-value customers based on total spending and frequency of purchases.

+## Conclusion
+This project effectively demonstrates how SQL and Power BI can be leveraged to analyze and visualize sales data for actionable business insights.
+By integrating SQL for data extraction and transformation, Power BI for dynamic reporting, and DAX for advanced calculations, we built a robust sales insights dashboard